Washington race riot of 1919: 4th day, July 22

-A 17-year-old black girl, Carrie Johnson, shot at white mobs from her New York Avenue window.
-Police raided her home and she fatally shot a white policeman, Detective Harry Wilson and claimed self-defense.
+After claiming to see gunshots coming from the window, police raided the home of 17-year-old black girl, Carrie Johnson and her father.
+She fatally shot a white policeman, Detective Harry Wilson and claimed self-defense.
 A bullet caught her in the thigh and her father, Ben Johnson, was shot in the shoulder.
 She was arrested and charged with the shooting.
 In January 1921 a trial was finally heard, U.S. v.
 Carrie Johnson.
 Her father did not testify, but the prosecutor announced in front of the jury that charges against Ben Johnson had been dropped, implying that Carrie Johnson must have committed the crime.
 She was convicted of manslaughter, but a separate judge accepted the self-defense argument and overturned the verdict.
 To avoid a second trial all charges were dropped and Carrie Johnson went free on June 21, 1921.

 Aftermath

 The NAACP sent a telegram of protest to President Woodrow Wilson: